top of page

 Project Outcome

-The outcome of this project is a comprehensive thesis that explores the contextualization, development, and testing of new night vision systems for nocturnal wildlife studies.
-It provides an in-depth analysis of existing technologies, how they were adapted to the needs of nocturnal wildlife studies through a user-centric design approach, and how their effectiveness was validated through collaboration with wildlife ecologists.
+The outcome of this project is a comprehensive thesis exploring the development and testing of new night vision systems for nocturnal wildlife studies.
+It examines existing technologies and how they were adapted through a user-centered design approach, with effectiveness validated in collaboration with wildlife ecologists.

 cam.png